 From Apple’s Siri and Amazon’s Alexa to C-3PO and WALL-E, robots are real, and features have names.
 When it comes to automation, the same rule applies.
 Some businesses simply use their company title as their bot’s name.
 Read on for our top tips and key considerations if you wonder how to create a unique name for your chatbot.

-Why your chatbot’s name matters
+Why unique bot name matters

-- Approachable 👋 Chatbots are still a relatively new technology, so it’s important to remember that your bot may be the first one a user has ever interacted with.
-That’s why it’s wise to choose a name that feels personable instead of intimidating.
-Siri, for example, sounds more warm and friendly to chat with than “Apple Smartphone Robot.”
-You want your chatbot’s name to welcome and maybe even intrigue users, but not to confuse or scare them off.
+- Approachable.
+Chatbots are still a relatively new technology, so pick a name that feels personable instead of intimidating.
+For example, Siri sounds more warm and friendly than Apple Smartphone Robot.
+Chatbot’s name should welcome and even intrigue users.

-- A descriptive name, like “Calorie-TrackBot” for one that helps users build healthy eating habits, or “Book Club Bot” for one that offers book recommendations.
-The advantage of this naming style is that the user already understands the purpose of the bot before interacting with it.
-Although these names aren't always quite as personable and approachable, the clarity they offer may appeal to some users.
+- A descriptive name, like Calorie-TrackBot, helps users build healthy eating habits or Book Club Bot for one that offers book recommendations.
+The advantage of this naming style is that the user already understands the bot's purpose before interacting with it.
+Although these names aren't always as personable and approachable, their clarity may appeal to some users.

 - A clever name, like Penny for a personal-finance advice chatbot or PAM as a name for a bot that provides Prayer And Meditation tips.
 This type of chatbot name is best for businesses in the travel, fitness, food, or beauty industries.
 A clever name ensures that your bot stands out and can make your brand and industry more approachable.

 Although it's possible to change your chatbot's name, it's best to pick a great one the first time so you don't have to confuse users by updating it later.
 Keep these tips in mind as you make your choice: